Contusion of the common peroneal nerve resulting in foot drop

 The patient is of healthy BMI, good health and an everyday smoker.
-Upon examination she showed a well healed laceration of the lateral right knee.
-Muscle strength testing was strong on the left leg noting dorsiflexion, plantarflexion, inversion and eversion all 4/4 with resistance.
+Upon examination, she showed a well-healed laceration of the lateral right knee.
+Muscle strength testing was strong on the left leg noting dorsiflexion, plantarflexion, inversion, and eversion all 4/4 with resistance.
 The injured right leg though showed 4/4 plantar flexion with 2/4 inversion and eversion.
 Dorsiflexion was present but limited at 1/4.
 Findings were suggestive of an injury to the common peroneal nerve.
 Sensation of the top of the foot (distribution of the common peroneal nerve) was intact.
-Gait exam noted adequate but weak dorsiflexion of the right foot in swing phase of gait.
+Gait exam noted adequate but weak dorsiflexion of the right foot in the swing phase of gait.
 The patient did relate two falls since the injury due to instability of the ankle.
 Percussion of the injury site noted a positive Tinel’s sign to the dorsal right foot.

 Anatomy of the common peroneal nerve

 The common peroneal nerve is a branch of the sciatic nerve that wraps around the lateral aspect of the knee just below the head of the fibula.
 The common peroneal nerve branches into the superficial and deep branches.
 The deep branch supplies the innervations to the two dorsiflexors of the ankle, the extensor digitorum longus and the tibialis anterior muscles.